|

 The fourth member of the musical group, Ruth or "Ruthie", was born March

-25,1924 in Van Nuys, California.
-Three other
+25,1924 in Van Nuys, California where the family

 children were born but were not part of the